Crautomation/airelogic-ui-test/README.md

 6. You can enter, and it accepts special characters in the input boxes within the game
 7. Cookies don't seem to add consistently when you have multiple factories.
 For example with 10 factories it will go up by 9/10/11 randomly.
 Could be just a display/lag issue.
+8. You can brute force a game start with the URL
+9. You can add sell minus cookies (which adds to the cookie amount)